OfficeDev/office-scripts-docs/docs/develop/scripting-fundamentals.md

 ---
-title: 'Scripting fundamentals for Office Scripts in Excel on the web'
+title: Scripting fundamentals for Office Scripts in Excel on the web
-description: 'Object model information and other basics to learn before writing Office Scripts.' ms.date: 05/24/2021 ms.localizationpriority: high
+description: Object model information and other basics to learn before writing Office Scripts. ms.date: 05/24/2021 ms.localizationpriority: high
 ---